 Mary’s visit to her cousin Elizabeth is given an intriguing musical treatment in Adams’s oratorio.
 Setting words from the King James Version of Luke’s Gospel, three countertenors (who act as narrators throughout the work) recount the story above a gentle instrumental backdrop—colored by guitar and tuned percussion—with occasional interpolations from the chorus.
 The titular phrase “The babe leaped in her womb” is set with buoyant cross-rhythms—a delightfully ear-catching moment.

-Following this is Mary’s famous canticle of praise—the Magnificat—a text that has been set by countless composers.
+Following this is Mary’s famous canticle of praise—the Magnificat—a text that has been set by countless composers over the centuries.
 Adams’s version is mostly reserved, yet brims with awe at the magnanimity of Mary’s situation.
-(In the oratiorio’s only official recording to date, this portion is ravishingly sung by the American soprano Dawn Upshaw.)
+(In the oratorio’s only official recording to date, this portion is ravishingly sung by the American soprano Dawn Upshaw.)